brunohjs/rasa-model-report/.github/pull_request_template.md

 - [ ] I have read the [CONTRIBUTING](https://github.com/brunohjs/rasa-model-report/blob/main/CONTRIBUTING.md) doc
 - [ ] Lint and unit tests pass locally with my changes
-- [ ] I have added tests that prove my fix is effective or that my feature works
+- [ ] I have added tests that prove my fix is effective or that my feature works (if appropriate)
 - [ ] I have added necessary documentation (if appropriate)

 ## Further comments